snownisha/aDMe-Assignment/README.md

 2. **Load More Button**: A "Load More" button is provided at the bottom of the gallery.
 Clicking this button fetches the next set of images from the API.
 3. **Incremental Loading**: Each click on the "Load More" button increments the page number, which triggers a new fetch request to load additional images.
 4. **Appending Images**: New images are appended to the existing list of images, so previously loaded images remain visible while new ones are added.

+## Important Notes
+Ensure you have Node.js installed and this assignment was tested on Node.js version 20.16.0.